 The specially formulated EVA foam midsole in this model feels in the context of its density for heavy lifting.
 If you’re someone who wants a training shoe that has a lifting bias with its midsole then you’ll enjoy this feature.

-This model’s midsole feels stable under heavy lifts and it has enough responsiveness to make them comfortable for things like jump rope, box jumps, and other plyometrics.
+This model’s midsole feels stable under heavy lifts and has enough responsiveness to make it comfortable for jump rope, box jumps, and other plyometrics.

 The flexibility of this model’s sole is also nice in the context of it giving you good articulation for exercises like split squats and lunges.
 I’ve enjoyed using this shoe for my strength-focused leg days and hybrid-style workout days.